Forgiveness: Myths and Process

-- Forgive and forget: this is common advise, so why is it classified as a misconception?
+- Forgive and forget: this is common advice, so why is it classified as a misconception?

-ten, or twenty years ago.
-We can even remember hurts from our childhood.
-So simply forgetting is not usually
+five, ten, or twenty years ago.
+So, simply forgetting is not possible.

-- Even if we were capable of erasing our memory, doing so would be dangerous and just expose us to being hurt again.
+- Even if we could forget, doing so would be dangerous and just expose us to being hurt again.

-to sweep dirt under the rug.
-The real issues will eventually resurface.
-True forgiveness requires resolution,
+attempt to sweep dirt under the rug.
+The real issues, and the hurt, will eventually resurface.

-evaluation of events.
-It requires objectivity and truth: truth of ourselves, truth of the wrong done, and truth
+- Forgiveness requires a realistic evaluation of events.
+It requires objectivity and truth: truth of the wrong

 If we forgive, then we'll just be hurt again.